-The Practice Review Committee is hereby authorized to review specific audit reports and opinions which on their face appear to involve deviations from accepted standards; and to communicate to the accountant or accounting firm who signed the report or opinion under consideration the Committee's views or questions with respect to the report or opinion and the related financial statements.
-The Committee's function is to be educational, not punitive, in nature.
-It shall not refer any case to the Committee on Professional Ethics, nor shall any member of that Committee be a member of the Practice Review Committee.
-The latter Committee shall deal with every report submittee to it on a confidential basis, and shall not communicate its views on such report to any person other than the accountant or accounting firm who signed such report, or with a corresponding state society committee which requested the advice.
-In no case shall the source of reports submitted to the Committee be disclosed.
-The Committee may advise the Accounting Principles Board or the Committee on Auditing Procedure as to problem areas requiring authoritative clarification or new pronouncements.
+The Practice Review Committee is hereby authorized to review specific audit reports and opinions which on their face appear to involve deviations from accepted standards, and to communicate to the accountant or accounting firm who signed the report or opinion under consideration the Committee's views or questions with respect to the report or opinion and the related financial statements.
+The Committee's function is to be educational, not punitive disciplinary, in nature.
+It shall not refer any case to the Committee--on Professional Ethics Division, nor shall any member of that Committee Division be a member of the Practice Review Committee.
+The latter Committee shall deal on a confidential basis with every report submitted to it on a confidential basis, and shall not communicate its views on such report to any person other than the accountant or accounting firm who signed such report, or with a corresponding state society committee which requested the advice.
+In no case shall the Committee disclose the source of reports submitted to the Committee be disclosed it.
+The Committee may advise the Accounting Principles Board or the Committee on Auditing Procedure Auditing Standards Division Executive Committee and the Accounting Standards Division Executive Committee as to problem areas requiring authoritative clarification or new pronouncements.

-Under Section 3.6.2.1.
-Committee on Nominations
+Under Section 3.6.2.
+Permanent Committees, Boards, and Divisions

-That at the Council meeting preceding the annual meeting the retiring president and the incoming president shall present their joint recommendations for members of the nominating committee for the current year, at least two of whom shall be members of the Council.
+That at the Council meeting preceding the annual meeting the retiring president Chairman of the Board and the incoming president Chairman of the Board shall present their joint recommendations for members of the nominating committee for the current year, at least two of whom shall be members of the Council.
 Other nominations from the floor shall be permitted.
-Voting shall be by voice vote, or if requested by a majority of those present, by written ballot.
+Voting shall be by voice vote of the incoming Council, or if requested by a majority of those present, by written ballot.
 A majority vote shall elect.